 The fast guy like Clay would be at the disadvantaged and I think the other guy has the best of it .

-Nevertheless Conn thinks Ali will figure out what to do and keep a left jab on Lewis.
+Nevertheless, Conn thinks Ali will figure out what to do and keep a left jab on Lewis.
 This means Lewis will have try and get a shot at Ali.
 But ultimately,

 I think that Clay will win the fight, I’ve been wrong a lot of times, you can’t go by me.

 Boxing has changed since Conn was in the ring.
 He debuted as a professional boxer in 1934 and at one stage fought every 10 days or every three weeks.
 In 1941, Conn gave up his World Light Heavyweight title to challenge World Heavyweight Champion Joe Louis.
-The fight went 13 rounds before 'The Brown Bomber' managed to successfully defended his title.
+The fight went 13 rounds before 'The Brown Bomber' managed to successfully defend his title.
 Conn’s nickname, throughout most of his career, was ‘The Pittsburgh Kid’.

 This episode of ‘Sports Final’ was broadcast on 18 July 1972.
 The reporter is Noel Andrews.